CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

-We hypothesize that participants' varied responses to different math questions stem from features inherent in the questions, such as difficulty levels.
+Existing work revealed humans' varied performance on different cognitive tasks of diverse difficulty levels (\cite{hanich2001performance}).
+Therefore, it is essential to first encode features such as difficulty levels of cognitive tasks so that we could model participants' varied responses to different math questions stem from features inherent in the questions.
 These features may influence user choice and response time even in ideal conditions (i.e., without external stimuli).
-To capture such features, we initially train a logical reasoning agent capable of solving math questions in a manner similar to humans.
+To capture such features, we train a logical reasoning agent capable of solving math questions in a manner similar to humans.
 Subsequently, feature representations are extracted from the intermediate output of this logical reasoning agent.

-Illustrated in Fig. \ref{f1}, we employ an LSTM-based logical reasoning agent (architecture details in Methods section) that takes a math question as input and outputs the corresponding answer.
-For example, given the sequence "61 $\equiv$ 26(mod 4)" as input, the agent outputs "3" (the remainder of the subtraction result, "35," of "61" and "26," divided by "4").
-It is essential to note the distinction from the data collection process, where users are required to choose whether the subtraction result ("35") of "61" and "26" is divisible by "4"—a binary selection task.
+Illustrated in Fig. \ref{fig: high-level framework} and Fig. \ref{fig: detailed hybrid DRL architecture}, we employ an LSTM-based logical reasoning agent that takes a math question as input and outputs the corresponding answer.
+For example, given the sequence ``61 $\equiv$ 26(mod 4)'' as input, the agent outputs "3" (the remainder of the subtraction result, "35," of "61" and "26," divided by "4").
+It is essential to note the distinction from the data collection process, where users are required to choose whether the subtraction result ("35") of "61" and "26" is divisible by "4"--a binary selection task.

 In other words, the logical reasoning agent is trained to answer math arithmetic tasks correctly, rather than to predict user responses.
 This design choice ensures that the agent learns the potential arithmetic reasoning process and generates representative features of math questions, rather than performing a binary classification task.